mwyvr/rid/README.md

 ## Package Benchmarks

-Note: `rid` uses a Go runtime "fastrand"; it's non-deterministic, requires no seeding, and fast.
-There are undoubtedly cryptographic reasons why it should not be used but for the purpose of this package `fastrand` seems ideal.
+Note: For random number generation `rid` uses a Go runtime "fastrand"; it's non-deterministic, requires no seeding, and fast.
+There are undoubtedly cryptographic reasons why it should not be used for many purposes, but for the purpose of *this* package, `fastrand` seemed ideal.

 A comparison with the above noted packages can be found in [bench/bench_test.go](bench/bench_test.go).
 Output: